grammyjs/website/site/docs/hosting/cyclic.md

 # Hosting: Cyclic

-This guide tells you about the ways you can host your grammY bots on [Cyclic](https://cyclic.sh/), using Node.js.
+This guide tells you how you can host your grammY bots on [Cyclic](https://cyclic.sh/).

 ## Prerequisites